HannahRKent/rock-climbing-gui/README.md

 - Get a mapbox token at https://account.mapbox.com/access-tokens/.
 - Save that to a file named ".mapbox_token" in the project directory.
 - Start the program by running `python3 app.py`.
-- The first line of output will be: "Dash is running on \<ip address\>".
+- The first line of output should be: "Dash is running on \<ip address\>".
 Click on that address, or paste it into the browser.
-- Have fun!
+- Change the information on the plot by changing the values in the text boxes.